 Jesus said, "Watch and pray so that you will not fall into temptation."1

-I read recently about certain ants that have a passion for the sweet glandular substance given off by the caterpillar of a large blue butterfly.
+I read a while back about certain ants that have a passion for the sweet glandular substance given off by the caterpillar of a large blue butterfly.
 According to the article, the ants can become so enthralled by the substance they carry the supplier into their nest with great delight.
 What they don't realize is that the caterpillar gorges himself on the ant larva.

 Usually such a threat would be attacked by an army of ants and destroyed or repelled.
 However, because they enjoy the caterpillar's tasty secretions so much, they become "addicted" to it.
 In so doing they are oblivious to the fact that their young are being destroyed!